 Some (those under 40) might scoff at the boring and blocky graphics.
 Yes, I appreciate that they aren't spruced up to ST standards but that would have ruined the authenticity completely.
 Also, I love the speech synthesis which is spot-on perfect and makes me grin like the Cheshire Cat.
 "Chicken, fight like a robot" -this is brilliant and I love it all!!

 Berzerk is fantastic.
-This is one of the best 8-Bit conversions I have ever played.
-Overall, an easy 10/10 from me!!
+This is one of the best 8-bit conversions I have ever played.
+An easy 10/10 from me!!

 Yep, after the jaw-dropping Berzerk, I went searching for other variants of the genre to see what might be lurking inside the ST's archives.
 Eventually, I found Sleuth a PD release by Larry Scholz of MajicSoft in 1993.
 The year is 2525 and man's existence is threatened by evil cybernetic organisms (yup, robots!) which Dr Spirit has so kindly butchered and made evil.
 Okay, it's not exactly what you would call an authentic clone (ahem) but the premise is there!

 We are Inspector Sleuth and are about to infiltrate the doctor's lair to show these clumps of metal who's in charge!
-Gone is the randomly generated screens, replaced with a map that is populated by six different models of the doctor's robots.
+Gone are the randomly generated screens, replaced with a map that is populated by six different models of the doctor's robots.
 These range from the Hemroid which is a low-level (wait for it) "pain in the butt" to the Hopperoids and their warp technology, so don't get too close.
 Come on, you must love the humour in this whacky style?

-Well, defend yourself using an armour-piercing gun which features a nuclear charge to incinerate all robots from the inside out.
+Well, defend yourself using an armour-piercing gun that features a nuclear charge to incinerate all robots from the inside out.
 You still need to stay clear of the electrified walls and if you hang about for too long then something freaky appears and chases you across the screen.
 Now we're back on the familiar ground lol.

 Overall, is it better than Berzerk?
 Not on your nelly!
 Sleuth feels like a tacky ripoff with rubbery controls, dodgy graphics and sounds.
 However, it's a good game in its own right, and my 8-year-old daughter loved it.
 I must admit, so did I.